DevCity.NET,

 go ahead.

 The Help system is superb.
-Someone has obviously gone to a lot of time
+Someone has obviously gone to a lot of

-didn't fail me once.
+that didn't fail me once.

 I had a heart stopping moment after adding and editing some items and